ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 sudo apt-get install gdal-bin libgdal-dev libnetcdf-dev netcdf-bin libhdf5-serial-dev hdf5-tools
 ```

-The version of the GDAL libraries can be determined with the command `gdalinfo --version`.
+The version of the GDAL libraries can be determined with the command
-Make sure it matches your GDAL Python bindings package installed next
+`gdalinfo --version`.
+Make sure it matches your GDAL Python bindings package
-or you will receive an error related to `x86_64-linux-gnu-gcc`.
+installed next or you will receive an error related to `x86_64-linux-gnu-gcc`.
-The next step will require a compatible installation of gdal.
+The next step will require a compatible installation of GDAL.

 ```
 gdalinfo --version